Kennedy (commentator): Career

 In December 2007, she guest-hosted the evening show several times on Los Angeles talk-radio station KFI, before being hired by the station for a regular Sunday-afternoon show.
 In April 2008, she joined Bryan Suits as cohost of the Kennedy & Suits Show at that station through September 30, 2009.
 She hosted Music in the Mornings on KYSR in Los Angeles from 2009 until March 2014.

 On January 18, 2011, she began appearing as Anthony Sullivan's assistant on PitchMen, looking for new inventions to promote in infomercials.

 Kennedy joined Fox Business Network as a contributor in 2012.
 She co-hosted The Independents, a current-events and political discussion show, from its debut on December 9, 2013.
 The show was cancelled in January 2015, but she continued as host of her own program, Kennedy.
 Kennedy was put on hiatus March 13, 2020, due to the COVID-19 pandemic.
 On October 19, 2020, the program ended its seven-month hiatus.
+On May 31, 2023, Fox Business announced that it would be ending Kennedy after 8 years.
+She continues to serve as a regular guest/host on Fox News.

+Following the cancellation of Kennedy on FBN, Kennedy announced that her podcast Kennedy Saves The World would be putting out episodes Monday-Friday at 7 p.m.
+EST beginning on June 26, 2023.

 She is also a contributor to Reason.com and Reason.tv, and occasionally serves as guest host for Bill Carroll, John and Ken, and Tim Conway Jr. on KFI.
 She was a correspondent on the Fox Business talk show Stossel, and made occasional appearances as a panelist and guest host on Fox News' Red Eye.
-She has also made appearances on other Fox talk shows, such as Outnumbered and The Five.
+She makes appearances on other Fox talk shows, such as Outnumbered, The Five, and Gutfeld!.

+Kennedy served as a regular host of Fox News Saturday Night from June 2023 through January 2024.